MAE664128/using_Rust_in_Python_on_the_example_of_reading_dicom_files/README.md

-# BAD CODE
----

 # Finding DICOM files from Python code using Rust binary

 ## Description

+**Educational code**

-The code finds all DICOM files at the specified path.
+The code find and read all DICOM files at the specified path.

 The code is implemented for educational purposes, to get acquainted with rust and pyO3